 Title V and PCP Air Permits will likely have to observe a similar set of requirements as linked in the above reference documents, in addition to specific terms and conditions geared towards your operation.

 14. If I have an existing air permit, and bring in new, similar equipment, is that covered under my air permit?

 The answer is almost guaranteed to be no, your new equipment is not covered under your current permit.
 Your permit will have to either be modified (and this may sometimes require authorization from the NJDEP and an additional fee) or you may need a new permit.
-For example, if you replaced your current equipment with something extremely similar, its potential to emit values will be a large factor in determining if you can just make an amendment to your permit and submit to the NJDEP yourself without their authorization, if you’ll require a modification, or worst case scenario, need a new permit.
+For example, if you replaced your current equipment with something extremely similar, its potential to emit values will be a large factor in determining if you can just make an amendment to your permit and submit it to the NJDEP yourself without their authorization if you’ll require a modification or worst-case scenario, need a new permit.

 Consider another example where you have a hot oil heater, but wish to add a second hot oil heater to your operation.
 Does this require a new general permit?
 Yes.
 Another application fee of $885 would be necessary and a new general permit would be issued to your facility for two individual hot oil heaters.